 Does Green Tea Help Gout?

-The latest study into the uric acid reducing capability of green tea (extract) concluded that:
+A study into the hypouricemic effects of green tea extract on people without gout concluded that:

 We can see that there was a ‘modest’ decrease in blood uric acid.
 However, the study only looked at healthy individuals without gout, so it doesn’t give any data on the impact of green tea on actual gout patients.